WonbinKweon/UNC_LLM_REC_WWW2025/README.md

-# UNCLLMREC_KDD
+# Uncertainty Quantification and Decomposition for LLMs-based Recommendation
-for anonymous submission of KDD 2025 August.
+for anonymous submission of WWW 2025.